zzxx-husky/ZAF/README.md

 1. Current implementation is limited to communication among local threads.
 Add I/O actors to support communication across machines.
 2. Runtime type check on the message elements and the message handler arguments.
-3. Enable task stealing in ActorEngine.
+3. Add necessary info (in this README or in wiki) to introduce how to use this framework.

 ## Notes